Handling Peer Pressure

 It doesn’t take long for children to learn that life is full of choices.
 By the time our children hit adolescence, they know making choices can bring a certain amount of pressure and stress.
 Listening to their instincts, focusing on their strengths, talking through issues, and learning relaxation exercises, are all examples of different coping strategies that can help manage stress.
 Teaching teens — and modeling — coping strategies will help them make healthier choices during the stressful and challenging situations that often come with peer pressure.

-Teach Teens to “Blame the Parents”
+Go Ahead and “Blame the Parents”

 If it seems like nothing else is working, and your teens need an excuse to help them handle peer pressure…be that excuse!
 Let them know that you are okay with them using you as an out.
 Consider the impact of telling friends for example, “If I cut school today, my mom will ground me for the next three months!” or “My dad told me I can’t go to the party.
 If I do and I get caught, there go my car privileges.”

-Teach Teens That It’s Okay to Make Mistakes
+It’s Okay to Make Mistakes

 Everyone makes mistakes sometimes.
 If their temporary lapse in judgment doesn’t cross into territory in which safety or morality are at risk, try to stay calm.
 Have a reasonable discussion after a bit of time has passed.
 It should be a conversation in which you don’t pass judgment.
 If possible, share a situation from when you were younger in which you made a mistake and explain what you learned from it.
 That even-handedness will encourage them towards making positive choices if faced with a similar peer situation in the future.
 Your flexibility in these areas will also allow you to take firmer stances in areas that would challenge their safety or morality.